Logo

 Leather

-The surname Crutchley is believed to have originated in the Anglo-Saxon era, with some early records showing that ancestors with various forms of the surname can be traced as far back in time as the twelfth or even eleventh centuries.
-The first recorded mention of Crutchley ancestors is believed to be found within the medieval records of the English county of Lancashire.
-During the nineteenth century, the largest populations of Crutchley's were living in the English Midlands, and the regions close by.
-Even today a significant proportion of the family continues to be resident in the English Midlands.
-For over three hundred years the Crutchley family has been a Black Country family, and as long as God wills it, we will remain so.
+The first recorded mention of Crutchley ancestors is believed to be in the medieval records of the English county of Lancashire.
+During the nineteenth century, the largest populations of Crutchley's were living in the English Midlands and nearby regions.
+Even today a significant proportion of the family continues to be resident in this region.
+For over three hundred years the Crutchley family has been rooted in the Black Country, and as long as God wills it, we will remain so.

 Gary S. Crutchley